 Robin J. Lewis, Co-Chair

-ROBIN J. LEWIS is the President of the International Development and Public Policy Alliance (IDPPA), a consortium of graduate public policy schools in Brazil, Russia, India, China, Egypt, Turkey, South Africa, Thailand, and Malaysia founded in 2012.
-He is also Professor and Director of the Master of Global Public Policy (MGPP) program at the Russian Presidential Academy of National Economy and Public Administration (RANEPA) in Moscow, created in partnership with the World Bank and McKinsey.
-He is Co-Founder of Worldview Global Consulting, a Beijing- and New York-based consulting firm founded in 2009 and of Worldview Global Impact, a new NGO registered in New York with a focus on using arts and education to promote the United Nations Sustainable Development Goals (SDGs).
+ROBIN J. LEWIS is the President of the International Development and Public Policy Alliance (IDPPA), a consortium of graduate public policy schools in Brazil, Russia, India, China, Egypt, Turkey, South Africa, Thailand, Indonesia, and Malaysia founded in 2012.
+He is Co-Founder of Worldview Global Knowledge Services (WGKS), a consulting firm founded in 2009 and of Worldview Global Impact, an NGO registered in New York with a focus on using art, education, and social impact investing to promote the United Nations Sustainable Development Goals (SDGs).

 Jasmine Wang, Co-Chair

-WGKS does impact imvesting globally and provides guidance to clients in the U.S., Russia, and other BRICS countries in the areas of education, culture, technology and health care.
+WGKS does impact investing globally and provides guidance to clients in the U.S., China, and other countries in the areas of education, culture, technology, and health care.

-Ms. Wang has over 15 years of experience in management, education, training and investment.
-She holds a bachelor's degree in physics and a master's degree in education.
+Ms. Wang has over 15 years of experience in management, education, training, and investment.
+She holds a bachelor's degree in physics and a master's degree in education, and is currently Visiting Lecturer at the School of New Media at Peking University (PKU).

-Charles Laven has over 40 years of national and international experience providing financial advisory and consulting services to housing finance agencies, mortgage and investment banking firms, developers, foundations and not-for-profit organizations.
+Charles Laven is the President and Founder of Forsyth Street, an advisory and asset management firm focused on affordable housing, real estate, and municipal and impact investment.
+He has over 40 years of national and international experience providing financial advisory and consulting services to housing finance agencies, mortgage and investment banking firms, developers, foundations and not-for-profit organizations.
 Prior to founding Forsyth Street, he spent 12 years as a partner at Hamilton, Rabinovitz & Alschuler, Inc. (HR&A), a New York-based consulting firm.

 In the 1970s and early 1980s, Mr. Laven was Founder of and Executive Director of the Urban Homesteading Assistance Board, a New York City-based non-profit organization responsible for the rehabilitation of abandoned buildings and their conversion to cooperative ownership.
 Mr. Laven has conducted real estate training for many of the largest real estate banks in the world.
 He has offered executive education seminars in Beijin, London, Germany and Singapore and arranged study-tours in China for university students.